 - Research project monitoring serves specific research projects, where the monitoring period can vary significantly across projects, but is often longer than an incident monitoring activity.

 Monitoring locations and data reporting

 Locations of and pollutants monitored at special monitoring stations are determined by individual project requirements.
-Data are reported hourly as pollutant concentrations and Air Quality Index (AQI) values:
+Data are reported hourly as air quality category (AQC) ratings:

 - Incident monitoring data and information, including locations, will be presented on the special projects data page.

 Roadside monitoring station measures multiple pollutants including particulate matter as PM10 and PM2.5, visibility, and gaseous pollutants (oxides of nitrogen, carbon monoxide, and sulfur dioxide).